ShenglongZhou/ShenglongZhou/README.md

 ### Welcome to my page

 - 🔭 I’m currently a teaching fellow at the University of Suthampton,
-- :warning:
-- 📫 How to reach me: shenglong.zhou@soton.ac.uk
+- :email: How to reach me: shenglong.zhou@soton.ac.uk
 - :house: Find more about me: https://shenglongzhou.github.io/
 - 🌱 My research interests are the theory and methods of optimisation in the fields of sparse, bilevel and EDM optimisations.
 <!--